google/caliban/docs/gke/prereq.rst

 To create and use a GKE cluster, you'll need to modify your service account key to give it Account Owner permissions.
-Those instructions live at the :ref:`Service Account Key` docs page.
+Those instructions live at the :doc:`/cloud/service_account` docs page.
 Note that this only applies if you are using a service account key.